 The first season at Leeds was confined to the isolation of B. alvei and the repetition of Cheshire and Cheyne's work.
 The isolation of B. alvei and its cultivation on the ordinary media of the laboratory is simple and straightforward.
 It is never found in pure culture is diseased material, being invariably associated with B. subtilis species and Streptococcus apis.
-It should be noted, however, that B. alvei in seldom, if ever, present in those cases of foul brood, which show the typical characters of the so-called American type, i.e. marked ropiness and the characteristic "glue-pot" odour.
-Throughout this work, much difficulty was experienced in obtaining frames showing typical
+It should be noted, however, that B. alvei in seldom, if ever, present in those cases of foul brood, which show the typical characteristic "glue-pot" odour.
+Throughout this work, much difficulty was experienced in obtaining frames showing typical $\mathbf{28}$